tundish/blathnaid/blathnaid/book/chapters.rst

 Ballistics
 ----------

-“We were sent for last week to pick up some scrap”, recalled Fell.
+“We were sent for this week to pick up some scrap”, recalled Fell.
 “One of the Guards at the gate held on too long to a bridle”.

-“Breastplate was rubbish, all smashed up”.
+“Breastplate was rubbish, all smashed up.
+Couldn't do anything with it”.

 “They found a horseshoe actually inside the fellow, apparently”.